anoma/nspec/docs/arch/node/engines/mempool_worker_messages.juvix.md

     : The transaction candidate to be ordered and executed.

     `resubmission`
-    : Optional reference to a previous occurrence of the same transaction candidate.
+    : Optional reference to a previous occurrence of the same transaction candidate (currently unused).

 ### `MempoolWorkerMsgTransactionAck TransactionAck`